-Eastern has partnered with WV Northern Community and Technical College Bookstore to provide students with access to bookstore services.
-Eastern WVCTC and WV Northern CTC will provide a virtual bookstore by using Barnes and Noble.
-The online bookstore is available at www.easternwv.edu; click on the Bookstore link on Eastern's Home Page.
-The bookstore service provides parents and students with sufficient time to purchase books for shipment before the first day of classes.
-Orders can be placed on the Internet and via phone.
-Payment options include financial aid, credit card, debit card, personal checks and money order.
+Eastern partners with Barnes and Noble College to create its own virtual bookstore.
+Faculty may view their course materials by clicking on the Bookstore link on Eastern's homepage, Find Course Materials | Eastern WVCTC Bookstore (bncollege.com).
+Eastern's Bookstore provides parents and students sufficient time to purchase textbooks before the first day of classes.
+Payment options include financial aid, credit card, debit card, personal checks, and money orders.
 The bookstore and inventory will remain available throughout the school year to accommodate new students and those who need replacement copies.